Villagers, firefighters battle huge blazes in central Portugal

-VILA DE REI/MACAO, Portugal (Reuters) - As flames closed in on villages in central Portugal on Sunday afternoon, locals were forced to take matters into their own hands, protecting their homes from huge wildfires with buckets of water and hosepipes as strong winds fanned the blaze.
+VILA DE REI/MACAO, Portugal (Reuters) - Blazes in central Portugal reached houses on Sunday, forcing locals to take matters into their own hands as they tried to protect their homes from huge wildfires with buckets of water and hosepipes as strong winds fanned the flames.

-Two of the three wildfires which broke out on Saturday in Castelo Branco, a district 225 kilometers (139 miles) northeast of Lisbon, are still burning.
-Having spread to the nearby Santarem district, they are now threatening several villages in the Vila de Rei and Macao municipalities.
+One of the three wildfires which broke out on Saturday in Castelo Branco, a district 225 kilometres (139 miles) northeast of Lisbon, is still burning.
+Having spread to the nearby Santarem district, they threatened several villages in the Vila de Rei and Macao municipalities.

+Portugal’s Civil Protection said some houses were destroyed by the flames but did not give a specific number.

-More than 1,150 firefighters are on the ground, according to the National Authority for Civil Protection.
-However, a Reuters photographer in Vila de Rei said the sight of firefighters was rare and the wildfire there was spreading.
+Around 870 firefighters are on the ground according to the National Authority for Civil Protection.
+However, a Reuters photographer in Vila de Rei said few firefighters were visible.

+The wildfire was easing as the wind loses strength and temperatures drop during the night, a Civil Protection official told reporters in the early hours of Monday.

-Authorities have evacuated villages and fluvial beaches as a precaution and 20 people — twelve civilians and eight firefighters — have been injured.
-One is in a serious condition and remains hospitalized with first and second degree burns.
+Authorities have evacuated villages and fluvial beaches as a precaution and 30 people have been injured.
+One civilian is in serious condition and remains hospitalised with first and second-degree burns.

 The fires stirred memories of a devastating wildfire in the central town of Pedrogao Grande in June 2017, the worst disaster in modern Portuguese history, which killed 64 people and injured more than 250.

-“The fire is out of control, without resources on the ground, and the population at risk,” Vasco Estrela, the mayor of Macao, told Portuguese radio station TSF.
+“The fire is out of control, without resources on the ground, and the population at risk,” Vasco Estrela, the mayor of Macao, told Portuguese radio station TSF on Sunday.
 “We never thought we would live through this again.”

 Images broadcast by Portuguese TV channel TVI showed villagers in Macao trying to protect their houses and animals as smoke filled the air, forcing many to wear masks.

-“(It will be) an afternoon of intense work,” Belo Costa, a Civil Protection official, told reporters earlier on Sunday.

-Sixteen airplanes and 354 firefighting vehicles on the ground are battling the blazes, along with 20 soldiers and four bulldozers, according to the agency.
+Around 300 firefighting vehicles are still on the ground battling the blazes, along with 20 soldiers and four bulldozers, according to the agency.

+“It’s a calamity here,” 75-year-old resident Maria Nazare told Reuters as she watered around her brother’s house in Macao.
+“I’m more afraid for his house than mine because his house is made of wood and he’s not here.”

-Internal administration minister Eduardo Cabrita said police had opened an investigation into the fires, adding that local authorities considered it unusual that all the blazes had started in a narrow time frame between 1430 and 1530 local time (1330-1430 GMT) on Saturday in the same area.
+Internal administration minister Eduardo Cabrita said police had opened an investigation on the fires, adding that local authorities considered it unusual that all the blazes had started in a narrow time frame between 2:30 p.m. and 3:30 p.m. local time (1330-1430 GMT) on Saturday in the same area.

+Portugal’s judiciary police has collected some evidence and artifacts that could be related to the fires’ origin, an official told Lusa news agency.

 In a statement, police said that a 55-year-old man was detained on suspicion of starting a blaze in the Portuguese district of Castelo Branco.